Skip to main content

 So with a new crop of teams filling most of the top spots and the usual podium placers mostly falling short, it seemed like things have changed.
 And the quality of the performances really was something new.
 If the New Year Ekiden was like this then Hakone is bound to be insanely good over the next 2 days, and given how much better the Hakone field is this year even compared to last year, just wait to see what happens at next year's New Year Ekiden.

 The performances were so good, 58-minute half marathons and the like, that you have to stop and think about how World Athletics' pride and joy, its world rankings system, in a way discriminates against Japanese athletes.
-Almost none of the athletes who ran incredible times today are in the WA Road Running world rankings, and those who are aren't ranked anywhere near their real abilities, because the WA system doesn't accommodate the ekiden format that they spend the entire year focused on delivering their peak performances at.
-This hurts their opportunities to compete in top-tier races and earn commensurate with their ability, and it means lesser athletes fill the slots they should be occupying.
+Almost none of the athletes who ran incredible times today are in the WA Road Running world rankings, and those who are aren't ranked anywhere near their real abilities, because the constraints of the WA system don't accommodate the ekiden format that they spend the entire year focused on delivering their peak performances at.
+This hurts their opportunities to compete in top-tier races and earn commensurate with their ability, and it means lesser athletes fill the slots they should be occupying and take that money and opportunity.

 70th New Year Ekiden